apostrophecms/docs/docs/guide/custom-ui.md

 Apostrophe will use only the last version of a component that it finds during startup.
 The general startup order is:

 1. Core Apostrophe modules
-2. Installed and project-level modules, in the order they are configured in `app.js` that is configured.
+2. Installed and project-level modules, in the order they are configured in `app.js`.
 For instance, if the last module in our project's `app.js` modules list contains a `ui/apos/components/AposLogPadless.vue` file, that logo will be used in the admin bar, in place of the version that is normally loaded from Apostrophe core or in any module configured earlier.

 ::: note
-For more information about the patterns used, props provided and APIs needed to implement a component, it's necessary to study the source code of the original.
+For more information about the patterns used, props provided and APIs needed to override an existing core component, it's necessary to study the source code of the original.
 :::

 ## Overriding standard Vue.js components through configuration

-There can be only one `AposDocsManager` Vue.js component definition in a project, but sometimes we need different behavior for a specific piece type only.
+There can be only one `AposDocsManager` component definition in a project, but sometimes we need different behavior for a specific piece type only.
 We could work around this by overriding a core component and adding conditional logic, but this results in code that is hard to maintain, and also means we are stuck maintaining a copy of a complex component and missing out on bug fixes and improvements.
-It would be better if we could **specify a different, custom component name to be used** to manage a particular piece type.
+It would be better to **specify a different, custom component name to be used** to manage a particular piece type.

 Here is an example of how to do that: